openfoodfacts/openfoodfacts-androidapp/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 ### What
-A clear and concise description of what the feature is.
+Write here a clear and concise description of what the feature is.

 ### Why/User story
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Write here why it's important or why it bothers you.

 ### Screenshot/Mockup/Before-After
 (optional, delete if empty)